TechNinja57/todolist/README.md

 "# todolist"

-Simple to do app using Html, Css, Javas script
+Simple to do app using Html, Css, Javascript